ameyarangal/Minesweeper/README.md

 ## Architecture

 The main functionality/game logic is implemented in React.
 On initial render of the board, it is filled with a default number (-10).
-When the user first clicks on any single tile, the game starts and board is filled with number of mines mentioned by the user.
-Then I calculate number of mines that are neighbor to particular tile and then assign that tile its count.
+When the player first clicks on any single tile, the game starts and board is filled with number of mines mentioned by the user except for the first clicked tile.
+Then a tile is assigned value that equals number of mines surroding that particular tile.
 Game always starts with 0 tile (no neighboring tile contains mines).
-When the user clicks on a 0 tile, I show all the neighboring tiles who has value 0 and first non 0 tile (excluding tile that contains mine).
-I have applied Depth First Search starting from 0 tile to simulate clicking neighboring tiles behavior.
-When the game is started and a tile is clicked I display only that tile (if non 0), and if the tile contains mine the game ends in loss.
-On every tile click I check if the game is Won or not depending on number of safe tiles( total tiles - number of mines) being equal to 0 or not.
-If the game ends in Win, I display all the location of the mines with a flag on it.
-If the game ends in Loss, I display all the mines location.
-Timer starts when the game starts (user first left click) and ends when the game ends wither in Win or Loss.
+When the player clicks on a 0 tile, all the neighboring tiles who has value 0 and first non 0 tile (excluding tile that contains mine) are displayed.
+Applied Depth First Search starting from 0 tile to simulate clicking neighboring tiles behavior.
+When the game is started and a tile is clicked only that tike is displayed (if non 0), and if the tile contains mine the game ends in loss.
+On every tile click there is a check if the game is Won or not depending on number of safe tiles( total tiles - number of mines) being equal to 0 or not.
+If the game ends in Win, all the location of the mines are displayed with a flag on it.
+If the game ends in Loss, all the mines location are displayed with mines on it.
+Timer starts when the game starts (user first left click) and ends when the game ends either in Win or Loss.
 Timer value becomes the score for that game.
-On validate button click I check the remaining tiles to be clicked so as to complete the game.
-On cheat button click I temporarily show the all mine locations for 2 sec.
+On validate button click user is informed on the remaining tiles to be clicked so as to complete the game.
+On cheat button click all mine locations are displayed temporarily for 2 sec before rendering the previous board.
+Player can flag a particular tile and if the player loses a wrongly placed tile is shown as cross. <br>

+In code, mine is represented as -1 value and game states are "Default" (Not started), "Playing", "Victory" and "Lost".

 ## Project/Code Structure